Beef (The Bear)

 "Beef" is the first episode of the second season of the American television comedy-drama The Bear.
 It is the 9th overall episode of the series and was written and directed by series creator Christopher Storer.
 It was released on Hulu on June 22, 2023, along with the rest of the season.

 The series follows Carmen "Carmy" Berzatto, an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
 In the episode, Carmy and the staff start planning their new restaurant, but realize the costs and expenses might be bigger than anticipated.

-The episode received critical acclaim, who praised the performances and new storylines for the season.
+Critics praised the performances and new storylines for the season.

 Plot

 Marcus (Lionel Boyce) visits his terminally ill mother before heading back to work.
 Carmy (Jeremy Allen White) and the staff start talking about the renovation costs, which could exceed $95,000.
 Carmy also has a talk with Richie (Ebon Moss-Bachrach), who is confused over his "purpose" and role in the restaurant.
-Carmy tells him he will not replace him, also reiterating that he does not consider his job "fun".
+Carmy tells him he will not replace him, also reiterating that he does not consider his job "fun" even though he still loves it.

-Natalie (Abby Elliott), who was asked by Sydney (Ayo Edebiri) to become the restaurant's new project manager, tells Carmy that the costs might actually go up due to IRS stipulations and other costs.
+Natalie (Abby Elliott), who was asked by Sydney (Ayo Edebiri) to become the restaurant's new project manager, tells Carmy that the costs might actually go up due to IRS stipulations and other bureaucratic fees.
 Carmy, Sydney and Natalie consult with Cicero (Oliver Platt), asking him for a $500,000 loan.
 Cicero hesitates at the idea, but Carmy promises they will give the loan back within 18 months; if they are unable to re-pay, the restaurant will be closed and the property will be given to Cicero, valued at $2 million.
 Cicero finally accepts.
 Later on, however, Natalie tells Carmy that they will not make a profit on the restaurant until eight months in, and it will take at least six months for the renovations.

 As Carmy and the staff start considering new employees and methods, Sydney approaches Tina (Liza Colón-Zayas), asking her to become her sous-chef.
 Tina hugs Sydney and accepts the offer.
 That night, Carmy, Sydney and Natalie meet at the restaurant to start their planning earlier.
 As they get a calendar marked with important dates, Sydney asks them if they think it is a terrible idea.
-Everyone agrees, as they see the restaurant opening in three months.
+Everyone agrees, yes, it is a terrible idea, as they set a goal to open the restaurant in three months.